hesa/spdx-validator/README.md

 ## Verbose printut

-Assuming you have a SPDX file, `project.spdx.yaml`, you would like to validate:
+Assuming you have an SPDX file, `project.spdx.yaml`, you would like to validate:

 ```
 $ spdx-validator example-data/project.spdx.yml --verbose